microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 - A next link whenever there are more change results to iterate through.
 - A delta link whenever there are no more change results to iterate through at this instant.
 This is the link your application should use to get new changes in the future.

 This new version improves the Java API provided to developers.
+To upgrade your application do the following.

-1. Replace any of the following
+- Replace any of the following

     ```Java
     graphClient.users().delta("https://mydeltalink").buildRequest().get();